Access your Pro+ Content below.

 This article is part of the Information Security magazine issue of October 2017, Vol. 19, No. 8

-Major news organizations stated that cybercriminals had raked in more than $209 million in the first quarter of 2016, more than an eight-fold increase compared to the entire previous year.
-Citing data from the FBI, CNN predicted that 2016 would see cybercriminals collect more than $1 billion via recent ransomware attacks by the end of the year.
+Major news organizations stated that cybercriminals had raked in more than $209 million from ransomware victims in the first quarter of 2016, more than an eight-fold increase compared to the entire previous year.
+Citing data from the FBI, CNN predicted that 2016 would see cybercriminals collect more than $1 billion in profits from recent ransomware attacks by the end of the year.
 Both the Los Angeles Times and Reuters cited the $209 million figure, the Times calling it profits and Reuters portraying it as damages.
 The origin of that number is a mystery, however.
 Even a few months later, in August 2016, the FBI could not confirm the number, but cited a dramatically smaller figure -- $2.69 million -- as damages from ransomware for the first six months of the year.
 The agency had worked through the data and discounted large damage figures from certain companies, an FBI spokesperson said.
-In May of this year, the FBI released its "2016 Internet Crime Report," and the number had shrunk even further: 2,673 complaints identified as ransomware accounted for losses of ...
+In May of this year, the FBI released its "2016 Internet Crime Report," and the number had shrunk even further: 2,673 complaints identified as ...

 Access this PRO+ Content for Free!